12DaysOfCoding/WeTheFoodies/admin/cipipeline/phase2.md

 3. Corresponding Unit tests are run as needed
 4. E2E tests are run if necessary
 5. Codes are sent to Codacy for quality analysis
+6. Deploy to service
-6. Pending for human review
+7. Pending for human review
-7. Merge to branch
+8. Merge to branch